Industry News

 Emails and scattered files slow projects down

-Approvals take too long
+Approvals take too much time

 With a centralised platform, all content, comments and approval histories are quickly accessible.